 What Were The Salem Witch Trials? by Tomie DePaola

-One of my favorite history book series for kids is the What Was?
+One of our favorite history book series for kids is the What Was?
 Who Was? books that make learning about the past informative, fun, and much more accessible.

 If you need an elementary-school-aged book about the Salem Witch Trials, try What Were The Salem Witch Trials? by Tomie DePaola.